ShioHuang815/Future_Star/README.md

 .gitignore: Specifies files and folders excluded from the version control system.
 README.md: This file, describing the project and its usage.

+## Player Performance Radar Charts

+We design a player performance matrix that can provide a visually captivating representation of player abilities, crafted to highlight strengths and areas of improvement across five distinct performance matrices.
+These charts are a powerful way to intuitively grasp the multifaceted attributes that contribute to a player's overall performance on the field.

+### The Five Matrices

+1. **Attacking Contribution**: This matrix captures offensive prowess, including goals, assists, shots on target, expected assists (xA), progressive runs, and crossing capabilities.
+It reflects the player's ability to contribute actively to scoring opportunities.

+2. **Defensive Capability**: This matrix measures a player's defensive tenacity, encompassing key metrics like defensive duels, interceptions, tackles, and recoveries.
+It showcases the player's effectiveness in defending and regaining possession.

+3. **Passing & Playmaking**: This matrix reveals a player's ability to move the ball efficiently and create scoring chances.
+It includes metrics such as total passes, forward passes, passes into the final third, and shot assists, emphasizing creativity and playmaking skills.

+4. **Duels & Physical Presence**: This matrix focuses on a player's ability to dominate physical contests, including aerial and offensive duels, as well as fouls drawn and touches inside the box.
+It represents the player's assertiveness and ability to impose themselves in physical battles.

+5. **Discipline & Goalkeeping**: This matrix provides a holistic view of discipline and goalkeeping capabilities, tracking fouls, yellow/red cards, as well as goalkeeping stats like saves and reflex saves.
+It offers insight into how well a player maintains composure and contributes defensively as a goalkeeper.

+Each radar chart not only visualizes these metrics but also compares individual player performance to the baseline average, providing a clear, comparative perspective that helps understand the unique qualities of each player.

 ## Key Features

 Player Profiling: Detailed analysis of young players using performance metrics like goals, assists, passes, etc.